-DMPA and/or NET-EN will be not be provided by the Study Sponsor.
+DMPA,NET-EN and/or etonogestrel implants, which will be evaluated as part of the Contraceptive sub-study, will not be provided by the Study Sponsor.

-4.2.2 Study Product Accountability
+4.3.2 Study Product Accountability

 The site pharmacist is required to maintain complete records of all study products received from the CRPMC and subsequently dispensed to study participants.
 All study products must be stored in the pharmacy.
 All unused study products must be returned to the CRPMC after the study is completed, terminated or otherwise instructed by the study sponsor.
 The procedures to be followed are provided in the Pharmacy Guidelines and Instructions for DAIDS Clinical Trials Networks.
+The site pharmacist at non-US clinical research sites must follow the instructions in the Pharmacy Guidelines and Instructions for DAIDS Clinical Trials Networks DAIDS Pharmaceutical Affairs for the destruction of unused study products.